Free Ride (1986 film)

-Free Ride is a 1986 comedy film that starred Gary Hershberger, Reed Rudy, Mamie Van Doren, Peter DeLuise and Frank Campanella.
+Free Ride is a 1986 comedy film that starred Gary Hershberger, Reed Rudy Dawn Schneider Mamie Van Doren, Peter DeLuise and Frank Campanella.

 Plot

 A group of teenagers borrow a car, unaware that gangsters have stashed mob money in it.
 The gangsters are determined to get the money back.
 When it seems that the criminals are going to prevail over the boys, the intervention of a strong policewoman changes the fortunes of the battle in favor of the boys.